DNA

 [and weblinks].

-The importance of this research was described in a personal
+The importance of this research was described in a personal letter by the Nobel

-Photographs show some examples of this phenomenon (Figures 7
+Laureate, Dr. Barbara McClintock.
+Photographs show some examples of this phenomenon

-& 8 ).
+(Figures 7 & 8 ).
+See

-Later research by the author demonstrated adaptively
+research by the author demonstrated adaptively responsive hypermutation

 Lieber & Persidock, 1983; Lieber, 1989,